 Obtaining Property By Deception – Fine Without Conviction

-The client had no relevant criminal history.
-He was working as a taxi-driver at the time of the offending and the offences occurred during his work as a taxi-driver.
 The allegation was that he obtained funds he was not entitled to through activating the meter when a passenger was not in his taxi.
 It was further alleged that he had charged for fares he was not entitled to charge.

 It must be noted that the client was not a permanent resident.
 He was on a particular visa that permitted him and his wife to work full-time in Australia.
 Before he was charged, he had begun to apply for permanent residency.

 The client pleaded guilty to the offences and made a substantial repayment in restitution for his conduct.
-Shaun Pascoe acted on his behalf at the Heidelberg Magistrates’ Court on the charge of Obtaining Property By Deception.
+We acted on his behalf at the Heidelberg Magistrates’ Court on the charge of Obtaining Property By Deception.
 This case ultimately led to a fine without conviction although diversion was initially requested but was rejected by the prosecution.

 After a plea in mitigation, the magistrate was persuaded not to record a conviction and impose a financial penalty.
 Orders were made for restitution (our client having already made a substantial payment) and costs.
 Our client was thrilled to avoid conviction for these offences despite the seriousness of the offending.